microsoft/pxt/docs/extensions/getting-started.md

 ### Merge conflicts

-If you're editing your package on different devices, or multiple people are editing the same package, it's possible for merge conflicts to occur.
+If you're editing your extension on different devices, or multiple people are editing the same extension, it's possible for merge conflicts to occur.
 When you commit, we will try to resolve these using standard Git methods.
 Should that fail, we will create a pull request with the conflicting changes and move you back to the current online master branch.
 If you want your changes, you will need to use the GitHub merge